Submitted by: Regina Galbick

 For all of us who loved those Girl Scout cookies, but can't eat them anymore!
 Remember to give yourself a little extra time making these because the dough needs to chill before it can be baked.

-Sift together the almond flour, coconut flour, cocoa powder, salt, and stevia until mixed.
+Sift together the almond flour, coconut flour, cacao powder (or cocoa powder), salt, and coconut sugar until combined.

-Add in the egg, butter, and 1/2 teaspoon of peppermint extract and mix until it forms a dough.
+Add the egg, butter, and 1/2 teaspoon of peppermint extract and mix until dough is formed.

 When the dough is solid, using a sharp knife, cut out cookies that are roughly 3/8-inch thick.
 Lay the cookies out on a baking tray.
-They can be placed close together because they don't really spread.
-There should be about 24 cookies.
+Makes 24 cookies.

 Bake for 18-20 minutes.

 Remove the cookies from the oven and allow them to cool until they’ve hardened.